 Buff Titanium is basically a dirty white, and I keep this color around for one reason: mushrooms.
 It’s the perfect color for a fungi base coat, and since I’m constantly sketching and studying mushrooms, I use it often.
 (Or at least seasonally; I rarely touch it in the winter.)
 This color also makes an excellent base color for sand, seashells, bird eggs, and other not-quite-white things.
-Because plain old titanium white (PW6) is a lot cheaper, I may eventually switch over.
+Because plain old titanium white (PW6) is a lot cheaper, I'm sure I'll eventually switch over.

 Raw Sienna (PBr7)

 This pigment may be more familiar as Yellow Ochre, but PY43 can also be used to produce a warm, light brown.
 This is another perfect mushroomy color, and it's also a great color for mimicking dry leaves.
 I could probably recreate this color with raw sienna and a touch of umber, but I enjoy the convenience and granulation of Goethite in my palette.

 Transparent Oxide Red (PR101)

 PR101 is available in a seemingly infinite variety of brands, colors, and names, and all display a huge range of shades and transparencies.
-When I tried AJ's version, it was love a first sight.
-However, there are numerous PR101 choices available, so it’s a fun pigment to play with.
-You can view common TOR mixes, download a mixing chart, and learn more about brands of this pigment here.
+However, American Journey's version was love at first sight.
+However, there are numerous choices available so it’s a fun pigment to play with.
+You can view common TOR mixes, download a mixing chart, and learn more about this pigment here.

 Raw Umber (PBr7)